-Members Enrolled into Wisconsin Well Woman Medicaid from Benchmark Plan or Core Plan of their condition confirmed by one of the following Medicaid-certified providers:
+Members Enrolled into Wisconsin Well Woman Medicaid from Benchmark Plan or Core Plan

 Women diagnosed with breast cancer or cervical cancer while enrolled in the BadgerCare Plus Benchmark Plan or BadgerCare Plus Core Plan are eligible to be enrolled in WWWMA.
 Wisconsin Well Woman Medicaid covers the same services as Wisconsin Medicaid and enables members to receive comprehensive treatment, including services not related to their diagnosis.